The-Powerpuff-Girls3/CSC-510-Movie-Mood/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## Project Mission

+Our project strives to create a collaborative, innovative, and inclusive environment for developers and contributors of all backgrounds.
+We are committed to building technology that reflects the values of accessibility, diversity, and respect.
+To achieve these goals, we believe that every contributor should feel valued, empowered, and free from discrimination or harassment, enabling us to bring our best ideas forward.

+## Vision for Inclusivity and Collaboration

+We envision a community where diverse perspectives are not only welcomed but celebrated.
+By fostering a collaborative environment that prioritizes mutual respect and inclusion, we aim to create a project that benefits from a range of ideas and experiences.
+With a strong commitment to our values, we seek to break down barriers and support the ongoing growth of each member.
+This Code of Conduct is foundational to our community as it outlines expectations for respectful and constructive interactions that allow us to create impactful technology together.

+## Purpose of This Code of Conduct

+The Code of Conduct serves as a guideline for maintaining a positive and productive atmosphere for all participants.
+It defines acceptable behavior and the standards we expect from each contributor, creating an environment where everyone can work confidently and without fear of harassment or discrimination.
+This code reflects our shared responsibility to uphold our project’s values and protect the wellbeing of all community members.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as